maximilionus/interform/docs/guide_basic_usage.rst

 Conclusion
 ---------------------

 That's it, now you're ready for basic usage of ``interform``.
-This package is fully documented with `docstrings <https://www.python.org/dev/peps/pep-0257/>`__, so you can get detailed information about any method, function, class, module or subpackage `here <interform.html>`__
+Public API of this package is fully documented with `docstrings <https://www.python.org/dev/peps/pep-0257/>`__, so you can get detailed information about any method, function, class, module or anything `here <interform.html>`__